-Rule Heading Justification Revised Rule 4.8.1 Requirements horses and for Official Competition competitions. ponies welfare only 2 tests to be ridden per day across the board 4.8.1 Requirements for horses and ponies for Official Competitive competitions Horses and ponies entered for Official Competitive competition: a) must be registered with EA and owned by a current financial EA member.
+Rule Heading Justification Revised Rule Requirements for horses and ponies for Official Competitive competitions For the purposes of horse welfare only 2 tests to be ridden per day across the board 4.8.1 Requirements for horses and ponies for Official Competitive competitions Horses and ponies entered for Official Competitive competition: a) must be registered with EA and owned by a current financial EA member.
 EA registration papers must be made available on the day of competition b) must have a current Dressage Performance Card/Competition Licence (see rule 4.8.3.4) c) horses and ponies competing up to and including advanced: must only enter and compete in 2 consecutive levels per an event (regardless of number of days) can enter and compete in no more than 3 2 tests in one day.
 This may include a Freestyle or Young Horse competition d) for horses and ponies competing PSG and above: can enter and compete in no more than 2 FEI-level tests per day and no more than 2 consecutive FEI levels per event.
 This includes a Freestyle test.
 If competing in an EA FEI test horses can only compete in one other EA test on the day a horse that has competed PSG may only compete in one Advanced level test on the same day